jgm/gitit/README.markdown

 The logo picture can be changed by copying a new PNG file to `static/img/logo.png`.

-For more radical changes, you can modify `template.html`.
-Note that interpolated variables are surrounded by `$`s, so literal `$` must be backslash-escaped.
+For more radical changes, you can modify any of the templates in `templates`.
+The `page.st` template is the master template; it includes the others.
+Interpolated variables are surrounded by `$`s, so `literal $` must be backslash-escaped.

 Adding support for math
 -----------------------